bfotheri/Project3/README.md

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 87-113) consisted of a convolution neural network with a cropping layer, four convolutional layers with 5x5 and 3x3 filters and accompanying relu activation functions, and four normal layers with 800,100,50, and 1 neurons respectively.
 Each layer except for the final had an elu activation function.
+This model is based on the NVIDIA CNN Architecture with some minor modifications.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the NVIDIA architecture below:

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded five laps on track one using center lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road at turns where the model struggled.
+I would drive these areas of the track ~5 times, hugging either the right or left side or driving in the middle, to allow robust navigation of the specified turn.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+After the collection process, I had 78378 data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles in order to avoid the inevitable left turn bias on the first training course.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+This data source was randomly shuffled in a generator that returned batches of 32 over 600 times an epoch.
+This meant that about 5 epochs would be needed to cover the data.
+Due to the randomness of image section however some images may never have been used in training, although after 75 epochs the odds of this are very small.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+In the end, 150 would cause overfitting, even when using dropout layers.
+75 epochs proved to be the more optimal number of training epochs based on my image generator.
 # Project3